 A common strain injury happens when you sprint off too quick from a standstill, and all your body weight goes suddenly through your gastrocnemius (calf, or gastroc) muscle as it contracts explosively.
 I’ve had clients tell me they did this by suddenly running for public transport.

-In one of my cases recently the explosive movement through the muscle resulted in a grade one tear to the medial head of her gastroc.
+In one of my cases recently the explosive movement through the muscle resulted in a grade one tear to the medial head of their gastrocnemius muscle.
 An ultrasound scan by a physiotherapist confirmed this.

-Thankfully a muscle strain injury, especially a low-grade one, is one of the easiest injuries to resolve.
+Thankfully a muscle strain injury, especially an older, low-grade one, is one of the easiest injuries to resolve.

-In treatment we apply myofascial release, compression broadening, and deep cross-fibre gliding strokes to release the belly of the muscle and unload any extra pull coming from a tight muscle.
+In treatment we apply a technique called myofascial release, as well as compression broadening and deep cross-fibre gliding strokes to release the entire muscle belly and unload any pulling from muscle.

-We then test the muscle under a light load, just enough to allow a pinpoint location of the site of injury.
-Usually you can point to the site with one finger, as opposed to it being a wider area.
+We then test the muscle under a light load – just enough to allow a pinpoint location of the site of injury.
+Usually you can point to the site of discomfort with one finger, as opposed to it being a wider area.
 This is especially true with older strains.